kodmunki/ku4js-kernel/README.md

 design patterns.

 #Dependencies
-* jQuery - http://jquery.com/ --:_This is not a dependency if kernel is compiled as such.
+* jQuery - http://jquery.com/ -- _This is not a dependency if kernel is compiled as such.
 See the:_kodmunki™ build process_(#kodmunki-build-process)_.

 #kodmunki™ build process